Baroque Week. Patron: Trevor Pinnock CBE Artistic Director: Theresa Caudle

 The tutors

-For 2023, we’re pleased to welcome as tutors: Theresa Caudle (Artistic Director), Clare Beesley, Zoë Cartlidge, Steven Devine, Satoko Doi-Luck, Jacob Garside, Rebecca Miles, Lynda Sayce and Kate Semmens, and Alice Poppleton returns as assistant tutor/assistant administrator.
-Visiting tutor Kath Waters will lead a session on Baroque Dance.
+For 2025, we’re pleased to welcome as tutors: Theresa Caudle (Artistic Director), Clare Beesley, Zoë Cartlidge, Daniel Collins, Satoko Doi-Luck, Jacob Garside, Robert Howarth, Rebecca Miles and Lynda Sayce; and Alice Poppleton returns as tutor/administrator, sharing her time between tutoring and assisting our Course Administrator, Jill Caudle.
+Judith Kleinman is visiting to give a workshop on Thursday afternoon.

 Baroque Week has an unusually high tutor–student ratio amongst early music summer courses.
 We could have as many as twenty chamber music groups in a session, and each group can still receive tuition for at least half the session.
-The tutors also combine to give a concert at the course, which this year will be on Wednesday evening.
+The tutors also combine to give a concert at the course on Wednesday evening.

 “I feel very fortunate to receive coaching from such an expert team of tutors.
 Their dedication to achieving